International Prospective Students

 English as a Second Language (ESL) Program

-The English as a Second Languagee (ESL) Program is designed to help international students achieve English proficiency required by the degree program and expose the student to many facets of American culture.
+The English as a Second Language (ESL) Program is designed to help international students achieve English proficiency required by the degree program and expose the student to many facets of American culture.
 The ESL program provides an all-around training of English-language skills in reading, listening, speaking, and writing.

 How Many Levels Are There In The ESL Program?

-The ESL program consists of four levels
+The ESL program consists of three levels:

 Tiffin University requires all students whose native language is not English, and who do not submit an acceptable English language proficiency test score, to take a battery of tests for seated courses in any undergraduate or graduate program.